danog/MadelineProto/docs/index.md

 The upload method returns an [InputFile](https://daniil.it/MadelineProto/API_docs/types/InputFile.html) object that must be used to generate an [InputMedia](https://daniil.it/MadelineProto/API_docs/types/InputMedia.html) object, that can be later sent using the [sendmedia method](https://daniil.it/MadelineProto/API_docs/methods/messages_sendMedia.html).

+The `upload_encrypted` method returns an [InputEncryptedFile](https://daniil.it/MadelineProto/API_docs/types/InputEncryptedFile.html) object that must be used to generate an [EncryptedMessage](https://daniil.it/MadelineProto/API_docs/types/EncryptedMessage.html) object, that can be later sent using the [sendEncryptedFile method](https://daniil.it/MadelineProto/API_docs/methods/messages_sendEncryptedFile.html).

 ```
 $inputFile = $MadelineProto->upload('file', 'optional new file name.ext');
 // Generate an inputMedia object and store it in $inputMedia, see tests/testing.php
 $MadelineProto->messages->sendMedia(['peer' => '@pwrtelegramgroup', 'media' => $inputMedia]);

+$inputEncryptedFile = $MadelineProto->upload_encrypted('file', 'optional new file name.ext');

 ```

 To convert the result of sendMedia to a bot API file id select the messageMedia object from the output of the method and pass it to `$MadelineProto->API->MTProto_to_botAPI()`.